Earth Art – Out To Nature Back To The Gallery

 As the example of the contemporary artist Goldsworthy shows, there is a currently active land art scene in existence as well.
 In many ways land art is, some fifty years after its initial heydays, more relevant than ever.
 Given that land art is often difficult to reach, due to the “earthly challenges” it faces, our multimedia world and social media tainted world definitely creates forums for expanding its potential reach.
 Combine this with a strengthening environmental movement, triggered by global warming and inspired by for instance Naomi Klein’s ‘This Changes Everything’ and you could have a fertile ground for land art projects.

-Land Art Exhibition in Netherlands: Kunsthal Kade in Amersfoort
+Land Art Exhibition in The Netherlands: Kunsthal Kade in Amersfoort

-During the fall of 2015 Amersfoort’s Kunsthal Kade introduces a Dutch audience for the first time ever to what the earth art concept really means.
-The documentary movie of the Spiral Jetty, introduced above, is one of the main works presented for the Dutch public.
-‘Exhibition Land Art’ aims to connect the earlier ‘land art’ artists with the contemporary ones.
-As a result the main emphasis in the show will be on six of the main land artists from the early days of the genre (Nancy Holt, Robert Smithson, Walter De Maria, James Turrell, Richard Long and Marinus Boezem) and their influence on a younger generation (Francis Alÿs, Tacita Dean, Mario Garcia Torres, Zeger Reyers, Pierre Bismuth and Lara Almarcegui).
-The exhibition’s interesting merit is that it shows how much today’s artists owe to the pioneering land artists of the past.
+During the fall of 2015 Amersfoort’s Kunsthal Kade introduced the Dutch audience for the first time ever to what the earth art concept really means.
+The documentary movie of the Spiral Jetty, introduced above, was one of the main works presented for the Dutch public.
+‘Exhibition Land Art’ aimed to connect the earlier ‘land art’ artists with the contemporary ones.
+As a result the main emphasis in the show was on six of the main land artists from the early days of the genre (Nancy Holt, Robert Smithson, Walter De Maria, James Turrell, Richard Long and Marinus Boezem) and their influence on a younger generation (Francis Alÿs, Tacita Dean, Mario Garcia Torres, Zeger Reyers, Pierre Bismuth and Lara Almarcegui).
+The exhibition’s interesting merit was that it showed how much today’s artists owe to the pioneering land artists of the past.

 Reflecting further over it, the whole concept of Land Art, Earth Art, Earthwork, is an interesting concept, where the drive that took the artists out from the galleries in an exhibition like this one comes back behind the four walls.
-There is a lot left for the imagination and there is an intriguing part of it that feels like worth exploring further.
-For us it feels, it will be a good opportunity to venture out of Amsterdam and see what Amersfoort and ‘Exhibition Land Art‘ have to offer.
-Maybe so will you?
+There is an intriguing part of it that feels like worth exploring further.

 The ArtSmart Roundtable is an initiative of different art-interested travel bloggers from around the world.
 Once a month the members contribute with an article on the same theme, which this month was the broad idea of concept in art.
 Please check out the other articles in this month’s round of articles as per below.